cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 1. **Impediments:** what is slowing me down?
 1. **Initiatives:** what am I going to do to improve results?

-## lernOS Circle - From Talking the Talk to Walking the Walk
+# lernOS Circle - From Talking The Talk to Walking the Walk
 Of course you can practice lernOS on your own.
 But it is more fun and also easier if you practice it in a group of 4-5 people called a lernOS Circle.
 A Circle is a [peer support](https://en.wikipedia.org/wiki/Peer_support) group where people help each other by providing knowledge, experience, emotional, social and practical help.
 The lernOS Circle is a "circle of trust" so what happens in the Circle stays in the Circle.

 In a lernOS Circle every Circle member chooses one or more individual objectives.
 For each objective key results are definied that measure on a scale from 0.0 to 1.0 if the objective is reach.
 The objectives should be ambitious so that a key result completion rate of 0.7 is considered a success.